AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ![populated collection](./images/api-guide/imported-collection.png)

-Each collection has different key value pairs that may be required.
-Please review the services [API developer guide](#api-guides) to learn more about any of the required values, examples, and tips.
+Each collection has different key value pairs that may be required to perform a successful CRUD operation.
+Please review the services [API developer guide](#api-guides) to learn about required values, tips, and see examples.

 To learn more about Postman and its available features, visit the [Postman documentation](https://learning.postman.com/docs/getting-started/navigating-postman/).